 Sensorimotor Stage

 This is the first stage in the theory of cognitive development.
 It starts at birth and continues until the age of 2.
 During this stage, babies use their senses to develop schemas, a concept I will explain later, and learn about the world around them.
 Piaget breaks the sensorimotor stage into six substages.
-The first substage is simply the refinement of basic reflexes that help the baby survive and feed.
-By the sixth substage, the baby has begun to experiment with different movements in order to get a reaction or experience sensations.
-They might hold a rattle, shake it, or throw it across the room in order to see what the consequences of those actions are.

 In this stage, the child develops object permanence.
 When children are first born, they cannot understand that items exist outside of what they can see and hear.
-As they start to develop, they understand that even though their mother has walked out of the room, the mother still exists.
+As they develop, they understand that even though their mother has walked out of the room, the mother still exists.

 Preoperational Stage

-The second stage of cognitive development, the Preoperational Stage, lasts between the ages of 2-7.
-This is also known as “early childhood development.”
-While the child has already established that things exist outside of what they can see and hear, they are still limited to understanding things from their own perspective.
 This is called egocentrism.
-As the child moves through the Preoperational Stage, however, the child begins to use symbolic play and thought to move out of an egocentric way of thinking.
+However, as the child moves through the Preoperational Stage, the child begins to use symbolic play and thought to move out of an egocentric way of thinking.
 They can begin to see things from other points of view.
 While Piaget theorized that this development happened around age 7, other psychologists have concluded that egocentrism ends around age 3-5.

 Children also start to develop language at this time.
 They use symbols to connect letters and words with sounds.
 This is why children begin to read as early as 2.